Weekend Getaways

 Fresh oysters are on the menu.
 (Photo: Getty Images)

-Take the afternoon to stroll South Congress Avenue, a buzzy street that offers a great view of the Texas State Capitol.
-Drop by shops like Parts & Labour, where you can browse goods by Austin locals, from soy candles to handmade soaps.
+Take the afternoon to stroll South Congress Avenue, a hopping street that offers a great view of the Texas State Capitol.
+Drop by shops like Feathers Boutique for vintage gems or the iconic Allens Boots for your pick of thousands of cowboy boots.

-When it’s time for lunch, take a seat on the outdoor deck at Perla’s for fresh oysters and buttery lobster rolls.
+When it’s time for lunch, take a seat on the outdoor deck at Perla’s for fresh oysters and Gulf-sourced seafood.

-For upscale shopping, stop by Music Lane for mainstay stores like Everlane and Reformation but also brick-and-mortar boutiques by Austin-based brands.
-Nak Armstrong, selling sleek rose gold ear cuffs and pendant necklaces is a favorite among locals.
+For upscale shopping, stop by Music Lane for mainstay national stores and boutiques from Austin-based brands.
+Nak Armstrong, selling sleek rose gold ear cuffs and pendant necklaces, is a favorite among locals.

-By night, opt for a sushi and sake spread at the omakase-style restaurant Otoko before heading to the oak garden at Guero’s Taco Bar for live blues performances over shaken margaritas.
+By night, opt for an omakase and sake spread at OTOKO before heading to the oak garden at Güero’s Taco Bar on South Congress Ave for live blues performances over shaken margaritas with fresh lime juice.

 Saturday: Visit Downtown Austin’s Art and Music Venues